 Scuba Certification Cost

 Welcome to what is, usually, the question we are asked the most.
-What the does a Scuba Certification Cost?
+What does a Scuba Certification Cost?
 Have no fear, we are here to break things down in this comprehensive guide to provide you some REAL costs on each aspect of getting certified AND going out on dives.
-To start diving, you will need personal scuba gear and your certification.
+So let’s take a deep dive (snicker) into the cost breakdown of everything!

-First & foremost, there are several different costs associated with Scuba Diving.
+First & foremost, there are a few different costs associated with becoming a certified scuba diver.
 Here are the main ones you will run into:

 Personal Scuba Gear